Museum Memberships in NYC That Are Totally Worth It for Winter

 A major family favorite, this hands-on tot spot features interactive stations for a range of ages, from the preschoolers-only Totally Tots area to the vibrant World Brooklyn exhibit, featuring replicas of well-known local businesses.

-Admission: $11 for ages 1 and older.
+Admission: $13 per person for ages 1 and older

 Children’s Museum of Manhattan – Upper West Side

 Always abuzz with activity, this children’s museum offers five floors of exploration, including the PlayWorks level, featuring a pretend fire truck, grocery store, art area, sand table, and play structure.